College basketball broadcaster Billy Packer dies at 82

 Packer was viewed as a controversial figure during his broadcasting days, often drawing the ire of college basketball fans, particularly on North Carolina’s ”Tobacco Road.”

-The younger Packer said it didn’t matter what school — most fans felt the same way about his father.
+The younger Packer, who is the host of ACC PM on the ACC Network, said it didn’t matter what school – most fans felt the same way about his father.

 AP Sports Writer Joe Reedy contributed to this report.